alexanderpavlovets/TS1.0/README.md

 - learn about npm - what is package, why protractor is package, how to configure it
 - Connect a reported to the lib
 - Add functionality to read a .csv files
-+ learn how to create ReadMe structure for GitHub.
+- Done: learn how to create ReadMe structure for GitHub.
 Rewrite this file
-+ import and export.
+- Done: import and export.
 Modules in general.